Geodesic motion on the symplectic leaf of $SO(3)$ with distorted $e(3)$ algebra and Liouville integrability of a free rigid body: Canonical Hamiltonian formulation and integrability.

 The equalities (\ref{u1.17}) are invertible with respect to $\pi_i$, so we can work with the rigid body in terms of non canonical phase-space variables $n_i$, $m_j$ instead of $n_i$, $\pi_j$.
 Making this change of variables in (\ref{u1.16}), we get an equivalent system\footnote{The Hamiltonian in these variables is $\frac12(RI^{-1}R^T)_{ij}m_im_j$, see also Eq. (\ref{u1.25}) below.}

 By the way, we reduced the number of differential equations from six to three, the latters contain now three integration constants $m_i$.
 Poisson structure of the theory in these variables is

 where $\hat n_{ij}\equiv \epsilon_{ijp}n_p$ is the antisymmetric matrix equivalent to the vector $n_p$.
+The second equality shows that the conversion matrix $\tilde A$ represents the off-diagonal part of the Poisson tensor in these coordinates.
 Even in the linear approximation, this algebra is different from the isometry algebra $e(3)$ of ${\mathbb R}^3$.
 We also emphasise that the Poisson tensor determined by (\ref{u1.21}) is just the canonical Poisson tensor (\ref{u1.18}) written in a noncanonical coordinates of the phase space.
 This implies, in particular, that the Poisson structure (\ref{u1.21}) is nondegenerate and hence does not admite the Casimir functions.